Slowing China aids global economic rebalancing

 Tsang and others said the 7.5 percent figure should be viewed as a point of reference rather than a forecast.
 After all, the ruling Communist Party, which manages to hit most of its goals, has consistently overshot its annual growth "target" in recent years.

-Nor should the signalling function in Wen's speech have come as a surprise.
+Nor should the signaling function in Wen's speech have come as a surprise.

 Indeed, the party's five-year plan for 2011-2015, released a year ago, was based on an even lower growth rate of 7 percent, shifting down from the annual pace of almost 10 percent enjoyed in the first 30 years of China's embrace of a semi-market economy.